ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 Consumer use Photography, events, sports, film, gender reveals Photography, events

-Shipping Ships as consumer Hazmat Ground to 48 states Ships as consumer Hazmat Ground
+Shipping Ships as consumer Hazmat Ground to the contiguous US (excluding Massachusetts) Ships as consumer Hazmat Ground

 Why wire-pull and top-pull?